-- Select from three different Graph types (Line, Skyline, Bar) by clicking on the corresponding icon. - · By default, numeric graphs are displayed in green with a pale yellow background.
+- Select from three different Graph types (Line, Skyline, Bar) by clicking on the corresponding icon. - By default, numeric graphs are displayed in green with a pale yellow background.
 To choose another graph color, click on the box to the right of Color to make a selection from a color chart.
 To choose another background color, click the color box to the right of the Background checkbox.
 To turn off the background color, uncheck the checkbox. - Use the first Gridlines drop-down menu to select which grid-lines to display: Both (horizontal & vertical), Horizontal (only) or None.
 Use the second drop-down menu to choose whether grid-lines should be visible above (Over graph) or below (Under graph) other parts of the graph. - Check the Smooth box if you wish to average the values over a specified number of residues.
 Smoothing is computed by averaging values in a sliding window of the specified number of residues.
 Enter the number of residues in the adjacent text box (maximum=5000).
-Inputting a high value will smooth the graph curves, while a low value will highlight local differences. - To change the range of values displayed, enter new y-axis endpoints in the Range text boxes.
-The default range may be too large or too small for some sections, causing the graph to appear empty or peaks to be cut off.
-You may need to raise or lower the second value, in particular, in order to see the graphical display clearly. - Check the Use logarithmic scale box and select an option from the corresponding drop-down menu if you want to use a logarithmic, rather than a linear scale.
-Options are log2 or log10.

-Note: The log of 0 is not defined.
+Inputting a high value will smooth the graph curves, while a low value will highlight local differences. - Check the Logarithmic scale box if you want to use a logarithmic, rather than a linear scale.
+The log of 0 is not defined.
 Therefore, log values for the track are calculated as follows: For y > 0, y' = log(y); otherwise, it is displayed as a 0.